blmalone/daily-insights-square-api/README.md

-# coffee-shop-analytics
+# daily-coffee-shop-analytics

+Square provides comprehensive sales reporting insights.
+However, it does not offer customized insights for businesses with revenue that varies based on the day of the week.
+This project addresses that gap by providing business owners with detailed insights into current and historical sales for specific days.
+Additionally, it sends daily email reports to management.

-Get started:
+1. Get started:
 ```
 clasp login # follow browser prompts to login

-# Do this once
-clasp clone <script_id>

-# Do this at the start
+# Do this at the start if you made changes in the browser IDE.
 clasp pull

 # Do this to save
 clasp push

-# For versioning and deployments
-clasp version "First version"

-# Deployment
-clasp deploy 1 "First deployment"

 ```

-## Add Script Properties
+2. Add script properties
 ![Screenshot 2024-08-03 at 23 04 29-redacted_dot_app](https://github.com/user-attachments/assets/959d967c-d199-49cb-8ef5-48a185f8ff2f)

+3. Configure the trigger and choose a time to receive the insights email